 Commercial Auto Insurance

 Commercial auto insurance is required if you use personal autos for business purposes or you lease/own vehicles solely for business use.
-Commercial auto insurance can be written to cover (or include coverage for) third-party bodily injury & property damage, personal injury protection, comprehensive coverage, and collision coverage, and uninsured and underinsured motorist coverage.
+Commercial auto insurance can be written to cover (or include coverage for) third-party bodily injury & property damage, personal injury protection, comprehensive coverage, collision coverage, and uninsured and underinsured motorist coverage.

-Drivers in the Garden state include must carry a minimum of $30,000 of auto coverage to pay for claims if someone is injured if an accident occurs.
+Drivers in the Garden state include must carry a minimum of $30,000 of auto coverage to pay for claims if someone is injured in an accident occurs.
 The policy must also include $15,000 in coverage for any property damage incurred.

 What if you have a personal auto policy?
 Check with your agent, an accident while working may be excluded from coverage.